 All pilots shall carry a Flight Recorder which will be issued by the competition organisers.
 This should be kept switched on and logging throughout flight to enable scoring.
-Competitors may carry a backup GPS unit of their own, but this must be sealed before flight and signed off by a marshal if it displays any visible navigational information (AMOD loggers do NOT need to be sealed).
+Competitors may, and are strongly advised to, carry a backup GPS unit of their own, but this must be sealed before flight and signed off by a marshal if it displays any visible navigational information (AMOD loggers do NOT need to be sealed).
+The organisation team accept no responsibility for lost or missing tracks resulting from flight recorder errors.